oguzbilgic/oguzbilgic.github.com/_posts/2012-10-21-tailored-trends.md

 Back in 2010, [I had an idea](/Trends-I-Care.html) about being able to access the trends based on what matters you, which is basically who you follow, and where you live.
-I am glad that Twitter finally added this feature.
+I am glad that Twitter finally changed how trending trends are aggregated.

-Here is the description of the featured, written by twitter:
+Here is the description of the feature, written by twitter:

 > Trends tailored just for you.
 >